WHOVION/project-2/README.md

 ### User Story

+* As a user, I would like to be able to update my password
 * As a user, I would like to be able to see a list full of songs.
 * As a user, I would like to be able to add songs I like to my favorites playlist.